– 12 min read

 Fortunately, the nuts and bolts of AP style can be simplified into five main categories: numbers, dates, citations, capitalization, and headlines.
 By following AP guidelines for these elements, writers can enforce a sense of consistency that makes content easier to write and more pleasant to read through.

 Editor’s Note: Looking for a simple way to make sure you and your team of writers are using the AP Style correctly?
-An AI writing assistant, such as Writer’s app can ensure that your writing is consistent.
-Sign up for a 14-day free trial here.
+An AI writing platform, such as Writer’s app can ensure that your writing is consistent.
+Sign up for a free trial here.

 What is AP style?